ajburgess/git-practice-2/README.md

 # git-practice-2
-This is original version (with bug).
+This is the fixed version!